dejan2609/tutorial-swarm-storm/README.md

 		docker run \
 		    -d \
 		    --label cluster=storm \
-		    --label container=supervisor \
+		    --label role=supervisor \
-			-e affinity:container!=supervisor \
+			-e affinity:role!=supervisor \
 		    -e STORM_ZOOKEEPER_SERVERS=zk1.openstack.baqend.com,zk2.openstack.baqend.com,zk3.openstack.baqend.com \
 		    --net stormnet \
 		    --restart=always \
 		    baqend/storm supervisor \
 		     -c nimbus.host=nimbus \
 		     -c supervisor.slots.ports=6700,6701,6702,6703
 Since we do not care where exactly the individual supervisors are running, we did not specify any constraints here.
-However, in order to prevent two supervisors from being hosted on one machine unless there is no free machine available, we did specify an **affinity**: `affinity:container!=supervisor`.
+However, in order to prevent two supervisors from being hosted on one machine, we did specify a **label affinity**: `affinity:role!=supervisor`.
-4. You can now access the Storm UI as though it would be running on the manager node: Given your manager node has a public IP, you can access the UI via `http://<manager-ip>:8080`.
+4. You can now access the Storm UI as though it would be running on the manager node: Given your manager node has a public IP and is open on port `8080`, you can have a look at the Storm UI under `http://<manager-ip>:8080`.
 Make sure that you have three supervisors running.

 ### (Remote) Topology Deployment

 Deploying a topology can now be done from any server that has a Docker daemon running and is in the same network as the manager machine.
 The following command assumes that your topology fatjar is a file called `topology.jar` in your current working directory:

-	docker run \
+	docker -H tcp://127.0.0.1:2375 run \
 	   -it \
 	   --rm \
 	   -v $(readlink -m topology.jar):/topology.jar \